 The story is iconic: wild salmon begin the arduous journey from the ocean back to where they were born to spawn at the main stem of the Fraser River each year from late September to early November.
 It’s one of the planet’s largest salmon runs.
 You can see all five Pacific salmon species, too, on the 1,375-km (850-mi)-long waterway — steelhead, coho, pink, chinook, and sockeye.
 If you’ve never seen the battered, crimson-hued fish fighting their way upstream, especially when they get to the shallow northern streams at the end, it’s a stirring sight.
 And of course, the spent carcasses attract hungry bears, eagles, and gulls by the thousands.
 If you want to learn more, visit one of the hatcheries near Vancouver: Chilliwack River Hatchery, Abbotsford’s Fraser Valley Trout Hatchery (which also has steelhead and cutthroat), or the Capilano Salmon Hatchery in North Vancouver, where you can combine your visit with a picnic and hike.
 Check out other places around BC to view salmon spawning here.

 You can see bighorn sheep in spring and summer at the Rockies’ Radium Hot Springs, but the real drama unfolds in fall: rutting season, October into November.
 That’s when the rams of the 140-strong herd convene in town and start clashing, literally, for hours at a time in competition to win female attention.
 The 300-lb (140 kg) bachelors taunt, kick, and then charge each other at 35 kph (22 mph), rising up on their hind legs to bash each other’s 30-lb (14-kg) horns with incredible force.
 The sound?
 Like a sledgehammer—so loud you can hear the crack a mile away.
-It’s such a spectacle that there’s a two-day early November Headbanger Festival with tours and seminars showcasing the annual event.
-After the show, soak in Canada’s largest natural mineral hot springs.

 Though all of BC is pretty much a birdwatcher’s dream with over a million feathered creatures winging their way annually through the Pacific flyway, birders and biologists pinpoint Vancouver Island’s south coast as the hot spot.
 The mild winters make the tree-lined shore especially inviting to all kinds—including skylarks, not often seen in North America, and rare species such as tufted puffins, plus tiny humming birds, marbled murrelets, warblers, and red-breasted sapsuckers.
 In particular, Victoria’s Clover Point on Dallas Road buzzes with calling birds.
 Autumn is migration time for 14 species of raptors, in particular Turkey Vultures at East Sooke Regional Park, flying in huge packs of 200 to as many as 1,000 as they prepare to cross the Juan de Fuca Strait.
 Also on the move are flocks of American Pipit, skylarks at the airport, and gulls of many kinds on the coast.